Nexxa/cordova-base64-to-gallery/README.md

 **Default**: "img_"

 ##### `mediaScanner`
-Android Media Scanner after file creation enabled or not.
-Only works in Android.
+On Android runs Media Scanner after file creation.
+On iOS if true the file will be added to camera roll, otherwise will be saved to a library folder.

 **Default**: true